-I. Calls for Intervention in AI Markets
+I. Calls for Intervention in Al Markets

-It was once (and frequently) said that Google's "data monopoly" was unassailable: "If 'big data' is the oil of the information economy, Google has Standard Oil-like monopoly dominance-and uses that control to maintain its dominant position."4
+It was once (and frequently) said that Google's "data monopoly" was unassailable: "If 'big data' is the oil of the information economy, Google has Standard Oil-like monopoly dominance-and uses that control to maintain its dominant position".
+Similar claims of data dominance have been attached to nearly all large online platforms, including Facebook (Meta), Amazon, and Uber.
+14